- E2BN E-Safety Updates

 Inspectors should consider (paragraph 123): the effectiveness of safeguarding arrangements to ensure that there is safe recruitment and that all pupils are safe.
 This includes the promotion of safe practices and a culture of safety, including e-safety.

-Ofsted has produced a briefing document, Inspecting e-safety (Sep 2012), which this gives examples of outstanding, good and inadequate practice.
+Ofsted has produced a briefing document, Inspecting e-safety (Revised April 2014), which this gives examples of outstanding, good and inadequate practice.
 Although aimed at school inspectors it is essential reading for school leadership teams.

 Other useful resources from Ofsted